tkw1536/ggman/README.md

 If you do not trust pre-built binaries you can build `ggman` from source.
 You need [`go`](https://golang.org) (version `1.18` or newer) along with `make` installed on your machine.

-After cloning this repository, you can then simply type `make` and executables will be generated inside the `dist/` directory.
+After cloning this repository, you can simply type `make install` to have ggman installed automatically

-You can then either manually place them in your `$PATH`, or type `make install` to have it installed directly.

 #### Optional Dependencies